From Medical Records to Diagnostic Dialogues: A Clinical-Grounded Approach and Dataset for Psychiatric Comorbidity: Patient EMR and Experience Generation Workflow

 \subsection{EMR Generation}

 \textbf{Dataset Selection} \quad We selected the PsySym~\citep{Zhiling1} dataset as our base due to its scale, depth of annotation, and suitability for modeling psychiatric comorbidity.
 PsySym originates from Reddit users with self-reported psychiatric disorders, offering fine-grained symptom-level annotations across 7 major mental disorders.
 The dataset contains 5{,}624 diagnosed users, with an average of 102.5 posts per user, making it ideal for our needs.\\ \textbf{User Filtering} \quad To ensure meaningful interactions, we filtered users based on symptom diversity and frequency.
 We retained users with at least 10 symptom-related posts and 20 distinct symptom types.
 Using a DSM-5-aligned disease--symptom graph, we excluded users with inconsistent symptom--label pairs, ensuring clinical reliability.\\ \textbf{Generation Strategy} \quad We adopted a modular approach to EMR generation, which outperformed a single-step aggregation method in terms of information recall, classification accuracy, and reasoning coherence.
-This approach involves categorizing post content into the seven standard EMR sections, generating each section individually using either rule-based methods or LLM inference, and merging them into a complete record.\\ \textbf{Processing Strategies} \quad As illustrated in \autoref{fig:generateEMR}, we designed four strategies for information extraction and generation:
+This approach involves categorizing post content into the seven standard EMR sections, generating each section individually using either rule-based methods or LLM inference, and merging them into a complete record.
+During EMR generation, we iteratively sampled cases for expert review by eight psychiatrists; their feedback guided revisions to ensure medical validity.\\ \textbf{Processing Strategies} \quad As illustrated in \autoref{fig:generateEMR}, we designed four strategies for information extraction and generation:

 \begin{itemize}[leftmargin=8pt, itemsep=1pt, topsep=1pt] \item \textbf{Chief Complaint and Medical Condition:} Using dual classifiers for symptoms and life events, we generate binary symptom-event vectors for each post, which are then summarized and integrated into prompts for LLM-based generation.